A cough is a common reflex action that clears

-A persistent cough that lasts for over eight weeks is known as a chronic cough.
+A persistent cough that lasts more than eight

 What Causes a Cough?

 A cough results from a number of conditions,

 both temporary and permanent.

 A cough is a standard way of clearing the